 To make available a Board-approved body of neutrals, SERB maintains a roster of neutrals, a listing of professional neutrals who are eligible for assignment as fact-finders and conciliators under the statutory dispute settlement procedures, and grievance arbitrators under contract grievance procedures.
 Currently, there are approximately 100 roster members.
 Many are attorneys; others are professors; and some are full-time arbitrators.

 The Bureau of Mediation receives inquiries from individuals wishing to be considered for membership on the roster, and sends an application form to candidates.
-Upon receipt of a completed application form and the required writing samples, the Bureau of Mediation sends a questionnaire to the five references of the candidate.
+Upon receipt of a completed application form and the required writing samples, the Bureau of Mediation sends a questionnaire to the three references of the candidate.
 When all information is received, the Bureau of Mediation develops a summary and a recommendation regarding the application for the Board, who then vote on the question of approval of each roster candidate.
 Approved candidates are required to attend a training program on statutory procedures and local government finance.

 All roster members are required to maintain a business address in the State of Ohio, although not all are required to be full-time residents of the state.
 All roster members may serve as fact-finders, but only those who are Ohio residents may serve as conciliators and grievance arbitrators.
 Every other year, SERB conducts a mandatory training program for roster members.